 Knowledge and research is situated; particularly as European Scholars in the field of American Studies, we are often acutely aware of our own position in relation to our research.
 Our nationality, gender, race, religion, sexuality, or class informs the objects that we study, the methodologies we use, and our findings.
 Indeed, the awareness of positionality has been growing in recent American sociopolitical discourse, often accompanying the rise of identity politics and marginalised groups speaking back to the dominant culture.

-When thinking about transnationalism, current sociopolitical tendencies could not be more divergent: the upsurge of an isolationist nationalism reflected in Donald Trump’s presidential campaign jars with a global condition defined by migration movements both forced and voluntary.
-We are interested in how related debates about the ‘transnational’ or ‘transcultural’ affect American Studies as a discipline.
-This raises broader questions about how to define key concepts central issues such as the ‘border’, ‘cosmopolitanism’, ‘center’ and ‘periphery’, both within and beyond the Americas.
+We are interested in how related debates about positionality and standpoint affect American Studies as a discipline.
+This raises broader questions about how to define key concepts and central issues such as “identity,” “culture,” and “knowledge,” both within and beyond the Americas.

 We are particularly interested in research ideas, research reports, manifestos, meditations on any of the following issues, and from the perspective of any relevant American Studies discipline:

 - Marginalised groups and dominant culture